mahita2104/SoilFertilityML/README.md

   - KNN regressor and Gradient Boosting outperformed all the models with MSE less than 0.0004%
   - Linear Regression had the highest MSE
-  - As dataset is not large and diverse we could see such low mse's
+  - Due to small dataset we could attain such high precision but this causes lack of generalisation